GalaxyLittlepaws/Galaxy-s-Cat-Roleplay-System/ReadMe.md

 It is currently tailored for the Maneki Neko avatar.

+OpenSimulator support is planned, but not yet implemented.

+Documentation is available in the Documentation folder of this repository.
+It will be moved to the Wiki for tidiness at a later date.

 ## Tasks
 - [ ] Finish the documentation
 - [ ] Move the documentation to the wiki